mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Reinforcement Learning Algorithms/Q-Learning.md

 Q-Learning
 - model-free reinforcement learning algorithm
 - Q-learning is an **off-policy TD control algorithm**.
 It uses the Bellman optimality equation to update Q-values:

 $$
 Q(s, a) \leftarrow Q(s, a) + \alpha \left[ r + \gamma \max_{a'} Q(s', a') - Q(s, a) \right]
 $$
-- \( \alpha \): Learning rate
+- $\alpha$: Learning rate
 - The term inside the brackets is the **TD error** — the difference between the predicted and actual value.

 Key components